General Information FAQ

 After you file the property tax appeal, you will receive notice of a hearing date for your case.
 The notice will be sent to the address shown on the petition.
 If you move, it is your responsibility to inform the Tax Court of your new address.

-Tax Court small claims cases are set for trial within 6 months of filing the complaint to the Tax Court of the taxpayer's choice that the case proceed as a small claim.
+Tax Court small claims cases are set for trial within 6 months of filing the complaint to the Tax Court.
 You will be given enough notice of the trial date to permit you to prepare for trial.
 The notice from the court will include the time and location of your hearing.
 If you do not appear for the trial, your case will be dismissed with prejudice, meaning you cannot file another appeal for the tax year in question.

 If you cannot appear on the scheduled date, ask the county attorney or assessor to see if they will agree to a continuance.
 If both sides agree to a continuance and there is a good reason, the judge may grant it.
 If you do not attend your hearing and the judge has not allowed a continuance of the trial, you may lose your case.